Conference organisers: Dr. David H. Haney, Dr. Luciano Cardellicchio

 Venue: The Cathedral Lodge: https://www.canterburycathedrallodge.org/meeting-and-conference-facilities-in-canterbury/

-Conference Fee: £140 per person.
+Conference Fee for Delegates: £140 per person.
 Includes coffee/tea and refreshments, and buffet lunches on both days.

-To pay the registration fee online, please click here: http://store.kent.ac.uk/product-catalogue/faculty-of-humanities/school-of-architecture/events/conference-from-building-to-continent-how-architecture-makes-territories
+To pay the registration fee for delegates, please click here: http://store.kent.ac.uk/product-catalogue/faculty-of-humanities/school-of-architecture/events/conference-from-building-to-continent-how-architecture-makes-territories

 A conference publication containing selected essays is planned.